A-tomic-code/petBox/README.md

 ## Game Mechanics
 ### States
 - Happiness: Starts at 100, decreases when the Tamagotchi gets very hungry.
 - Hunger: Starts at 0, gradually increases over time.
 ### Actions
 - Play: Increases happiness by 10 points and may slightly increase hunger.

-- Feed: Reduces hunger by 10 points.
+- Feed: Reduces hunger by 10 points
 - Time: Every second, hunger increases by 1 point.
 ### Alerts
 - When hunger exceeds 80 points, your Tamagotchi will be hungry, and its happiness will begin to decrease.
 ### Configuration
 You can modify the game's values by editing the constants in src/constants.rs:
 ```